Swimminschrage/neo4j_test/README.md

 This gem will automatically startup a Neo4j server running locally for testing purposes.
 The default server starts at [http://localhost:7474](http://localhost:7474).

-The gem also provides rspec hooks for tests that require Neo4j without requiring the server to be started for all of your tests.
+This gem also provides rspec hooks for tests that require Neo4j without requiring the server to be started for all of your tests.

-## Writing test that use Neo4jTestServer
+## Writing tests that use Neo4jTestServer

 In `spec_helper.rb`
 ```ruby